ITfoxtec/FoxIDs/docs/index.md

 - Identity service called FoxIDs which handles user login and all other security traffic.
 - Configuration client and API called FoxIDs Control.
 The FoxIDs Control Client is used to configure FoxIDs, or alternatively by calling the FoxIDs Control API directly.

+Deployment or as a service:

-FoxIDs is a cloud service ready to be [deployed](deployment.md) in you Azure tenant.
-In the future, it will also be possible to use FoxIDs at [https://FoxIDs.com](https://foxids.com) and FoxIDs Control at [https://Control.FoxIDs.com](https://control.foxids.com) for at small transaction fee.
+- FoxIDs is a cloud service ready to be [deployed](deployment.md) in you Azure tenant.
+- Or you can use FoxIDs as an identity as a service (IDaaS) at [https://FoxIDs.com](https://foxids.com).

 > FoxIDs is .NET 5.0 and the FoxIDs Control Client is Blazor .NET Standard 2.1.